bluesky/bluesky/doc/source/index.rst

 Bluesky is light-weight Python package for interactive data collection.
 There are three components:

-* A *Plan* --- an experimental procedures expressed as a iterable of simple, granular instructions dubbed *Messages*
+* A *Plan*, an experimental procedures composed of simple, granular instructions dubbed *Messages*;
-* a *Run Engine,* which processes the messages and coordinates collection,
+* a *Run Engine,* which processes the messages and coordinates collection;
 * and *Documents*, Python dictionaries containing data and metadata, organized in a
   `specified but flexible <http://nsls-ii.github.io/architecture-overview.html>`__